bka/documentation/markdown/en/documentation/upgrade-guide.md

 which can be taken care of quickly and easily:

 ### 3 major changes
-- Aligning with the current trend we no longer support [Bower](https://bower.io/).
+- Aligning with the current trend Web Components no longer support [Bower](https://bower.io/).
 As a replacement you can use [npm](https://www.npmjs.com/) or [yarn](https://yarnpkg.com/lang/en/)

 - Aligning with the current trend Web Components are now shipped as ES6 Module instead of HTML Imports.